Street Dedication and Acceptance

 • Any other documents required by the City and County Surveyor

-5. Upon completion of the work and approval per Inspection procedures 13.2.25, We will provide a letter stating that the infrastructure work was constructed per the approved plans and City Standards on the completion date as noted by Inspection Staff.
+5. Upon completion of the work, and approval per Inspection procedures 13.2.25, Public Works will provide a letter stating that the infrastructure work was constructed per the approved plans and City Standards on the completion date as noted by Inspection Staff.
+The City Attorney's Office will require a Grant Deed and/or an Offer of Dedication filed with the County Recorder to quitclaim the land to the City, if not already completed as part of the Street Improvement Permitting process.

 7. Legislation is drafted for the incorporation of the land as right of way and to accept the maintenance responsibility of the infrastructure improvements.
 The legislation shall include the following: